-The German niche watchmaker Dievas may be not very famous on the west side of the Pond, but it doesn’t keep the brand from expanding its model range of professional (or I’d rather call them “semi-pro entry-luxury”) diving watches.
-The new Dievas Focal automatic diver, for example, not offers an impressive WR rating of 500 meters (50 ATM) and comes powered by a high-grade Swiss made self-winding caliber, but also features a very interesting exterior that will probably appeal to those in love with the legendary Bauhaus movement.
+Dievas maybe not very famous on the west side of the Pond, but it doesn’t keep the brand from expanding its model range of professional (or I’d rather call them “semi-pro entry-luxury”) diving watches.
+The Dievas Focal automatic diver, for example, not only offers an impressive WR rating of 500 meters (50 ATM) and comes powered by a high-grade Swiss made self-winding caliber, but also features an interesting exterior that will appeal to those in love with the legendary Bauhaus movement.

 Of course, the timekeeper’s main selling point is not only its movement (which is dependable, robust and accurate,) but also the company’s patented 6STEEL hardening process.

 In two words, they first carburize the steel, heating it up repeatedly in a carbon-rich atmosphere in order to create a hardened layer on the surface of the case and the case-back cover.

 When the case’s hardness index is increased to 1300 Hv on the Vickers scale (6 times the normal hardness of the 316L stainless steel, hence the name,) the parts of the body are placed inside a vacuum chamber for plasma coating to make them more resistant to corrosion from salty sea water, as well as sweat, which is, too, quite an aggressive substance when it comes to watches.